Catter38/SerialPortStream/README.md

 class available, which creates the needed `SerialPortSettingsManager` with the provided credentials for the HTTP server.

-:warning: At least on the Waveshare devices, the settings are overwritten on the device.
+:warning: At least on Waveshare devices, the settings are overwritten on the device.

 ```cs
 WaveshareTcpSerialPortSettings settings = new WaveshareTcpSerialPortSettings(username: "admin", password: "admin") {